-BARRIE: To find these things, you never know how you're going to find them, where you're going to find them.
-And, for example, the wall, they called us.
-And it was a family in Las Vegas that inherited it from their uncle who had it in his restaurant in Vancouver after the building was torn down.
+DENNIS BARRIE: To find these things, you never know how you're going to find them, where you're going to find them.
+And for example, the wall, they called us.
+And it was a family in Las Vegas that inherited it from their uncle - who had it in his restaurant in Vancouver after the building was torn down.

-MUSEUM: Many of the best things we have are because people got a little bit of wind of the fact that this project was going on, and they would call and say: I don't know if you think this is of interest or if this would be good...
+KATHLEEN BARRIE: Many of the best things we have are because people got a little bit of wind of the fact that this project was going on.
+And they would call and say, I don't know if you think this is of interest, or this would be good...

 (SOUNDBITE OF GUNFIRE)

-BARRIE: So that's what you hear in the background, the ability to fire a Thompson, which you should do.
+DENNIS BARRIE: So that's what you hear in the background, the ability to fire a Thompson - which you should do.